-What Can a Handyman Do in Prince William in Prince William County, Virginia?
+What Can a Handyman Do Without a License in Prince William in Prince William County, Virginia?

 In Virginia, most handyman-type work can be performed without a state contractor license only if each job stays under a specific dollar threshold; above that threshold you generally must hold a Virginia DPOR contractor license.
 Even when you are exempt from contractor licensure, Virginia building permits and trade-licensing rules (electrical/plumbing/HVAC/gas) still apply, and Prince William County business licensing (BPOL) typically applies where you operate.